-Blueberry Ricotta Cake, an easy and delicious cake to whip up and enjoy during blueberry season!
-The ricotta makes the cake perfectly moist, with a light and fluffy texture that makes this one of the best summer desserts (or breakfasts).
+Blueberry Ricotta Cake is such an easy cake to whip up!
+Simply mix the dry ingredients with the wet, add melted butter and blueberries, throw it in the oven, and you're done!
+The ricotta makes the cake perfectly moist, the lemon brightens it up, and it has a light and fluffy texture that makes this one of the best no-fuss desserts.

 Mix the dry ingredients and wet ingredients separately: In a large bowl, stir the flour, baking powder, sugar, and salt.
 Whisk the eggs, ricotta, and vanilla in a separate medium bowl until smooth.